Course: BSc (Hons) Construction Management and the Environment

 How did studying at Plymouth help you?

 I personally feel the support I received from lectures helped me to reach where I am now.
 Before starting university, when I heard about the personal study time offered by universities, I was worried that this meant that there would be no involvement from lecturers.
-However, the lecturers at Plymouth University were always available to answer any questions – not only construction questions, but also with personal and career help.
+However, the lecturers at University of Plymouth were always available to answer any questions – not only construction questions, but also with personal and career help.
 They pushed each and every individual and played a big role in helping me to get to where I am today.

 What is your favourite memory of studying at Plymouth?

 My favourite memory is my last day at university.
 After months of hard work, we had to deliver our final project to groups of professionals.
 The reason this is my favourite memory is because I was able to see how far not only I, as an individual, but my entire class had grown and developed.
 After four years at university, this day was the first step towards everyone’s career in construction.